b9Joker108/hummingbird_style/bodywork/stance/introduction_v1_21102025.md

-# Introduction to Stance in Bodywork #
+# Introduction to Stanceforms in Bodywork #

 Out of all forms of bodywork (subsuming martial), which has the most sophisticated codification and usage of foundational and primary stances organised into a valuable typology and schema?